COMMUNITY PROJECTS

 |

-Engage local youth and young adults in alternative activities that provide a platform for their voice to be heard, build a stronger connection with the community and re-establish the ramp park as a safe place for youth to enjoy.
-Additionally, security cameras will be installed for local police to ensure the space is being used as intended. |
+Engage local youth and young adults in alternative activities that provide a platform for their voice to be heard, build a stronger connection with the community and develop leadership skills.

 Funding for the Project: